barsoom/gridlook/README.md

 # Optional custom header:
 # heroku config:set CUSTOM_HTML_HEADER="<div>Your custom header on top of the page, can include ERB like <%= params[:action] %></div>"
+#
+# ^ One thing this can be used for is to display JWT data, see the jwt_authentication gem for docs on the available session data.

 # Deploy app.
 git push heroku